Kanek2/MedicRP/README.md

 - **Customizable Healing Options:** Fine-tune healing mechanics with configurable parameters such as healing times, healing amounts, and more, to tailor the plugin to your server's needs.
 - **Intuitive User Interface:** Clear and concise in-game hints and messages guide players through the healing process, ensuring smooth and seamless interactions.

-## Usage

-- Use the `heal` command to initiate healing actions on players within your line of sight.
-- Configure role-based healing buffs to enhance the effectiveness of designated medics.
-- Fine-tune healing mechanics and parameters in the `config.yml` file to match your server's gameplay style.

 ## Contributing

 Contributions to MedicRP are welcome!
 Feel free to submit bug reports, feature requests, or pull requests through GitHub.